Skip links

 Prolapse Surgery in Sheffield

-Many women live with prolapse symptoms for months or years before seeking help.
+I see many women who have been living with prolapse symptoms for months or years before seeking help.

 Not all prolapse needs surgery.